mikedidomizio/template-typescript-prettier-eslint/README.md

 - GitHub actions
 - Proper build output with typedefs

+The idea behind this was because I like to be able to quickly get a basic Javascript project up and running.

 ⚠️ Don't forget to update the repository package name, description, author, and license

 Squashing all commits can be done with the following commands: